by Christopher Pike

 In the end, Angela devises a plan to gather all of the kids who have been infected into her grandfather’s house (her grandfather was already killed by Jim) and blow it up.
 She fills the basement with tanks of kerosene and puts a backup set in the bedroom.
 The plan gets upended when Jim brings her uninfected friend Kevin along.
 Angela caves to the growing voice in her head, killing and eating Kevin and almost completely becoming one of the Monsters.
 Thankfully she still had a gift from the Monton Chief, Shining Feather.
-It’s just a small pendant, but it’s enough to give her clarity to do what she must do.
+It’s just a small pendant, but it’s enough to give her the clarity to do what she must do.
 At this point, I knew everyone was going to die, but I was really vested in making sure that the dog survived.
 It was the last glimmer of the home that I was holding onto.

 Angela chases the dog out of the house and lights the fire.
 The explosion is massive.
 The end result killed all 32 infected students; which included the entire Point football team and cheerleading squad.
 Angela’s body was never recovered.
 Tallied together with the murders throughout the book, that leaves the body count at 39.
 The dog survived.
 In a brief epilogue, we learn that Detective Nguyen adopts the dog.
 After the tragedy, people are moving out of Point in droves.
 It also reveals what’s left of Angela; a monster with no memory of what she once was.
-She knows only hunger, save for the pendant she wears that reminds it to stay away from humans.
+She knows only hunger, save for the pendant she wears that reminds her to stay away from humans.
 It was a nice creepy touch to an absolutely brutal ending.

 For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.
 I then split that in two to give it a rating out of 5 stars.
 Those criteria are Concept (the overall idea), Execution (the mechanics of storytelling), Character (the protagonists, antagonists, and villains), Scare Factor (from a childhood standpoint), and Originality (subversion and reliance on genre tropes).